 At Chevy Chase Trust each relationship begins with a comprehensive review of the client’s financial situation.
 This ensures a thorough understanding of the client’s unique goals and priorities, and informs allocation and investment decisions.
 Our work includes: cash flow analyses, retirement planning, executive compensation planning, insurance needs analysis, concentrated stock diversification strategies, estate planning analyses, and charitable giving plans.
-Recently, we sat down with Leslie Smith, Senior Managing Director responsible for the financial and estate planning services of the firm.
+Recently, we sat down with Leslie Smith, Senior Advisor, responsible for the financial and estate planning services of the firm.

 Q: Tell us about your background.

 A: I am originally from Iowa but have lived in the Washington D.C. area for more than 30 years.
 I moved to DC after law school when I was 23 and practiced law for 19 years as a Trust & Estate lawyer at Shaw Pittman before moving over to financial services.

 Q: Did you have any other lawyers in your family?
 What made you decide to become a lawyer?

 A: No, there are no other lawyers in my family.
 As an undergrad, I studied political science and, like many liberal arts majors had to figure out what was next so I went to law school – both undergrad and law school at the University of Georgia.
 In my first year of law school, my property law class introduced me to Trust & Estates concepts.
 After that, I decided to focus on T & E law.
 I have always enjoyed the combination of personal issues and tax issues – the numbers side of that area of the law.

 Q: Why did you decide to make the change from working in a law firm to working for an investment management firm?

 A: It was the opportunity.
 I had worked at only one place since I was 23.
 I loved Shaw Pittman and my practice, but when U.S. Trust came to me with a job opportunity in my early 40s, I decided if I was ever going to make a change, this one probably made sense.